konradmichalik / typo3-request-profiler

 Important

-This extension is active only in a Development context (Environment::getContext()->isDevelopment()).
-It registers no middleware and collects no data in production.
+This extension is active by default only in a Development context (Environment::getContext()->isDevelopment()).
+Outside Development it stays off and collects no data unless explicitly opted in via TYPO3_REQUEST_PROFILER_FORCE=1 (intended for staging, never real production — see Configuration).

 The profiler is a thin, standalone collector with no external dependencies.
 It is inspired by the Symfony Profiler — and by some of the metrics the TYPO3 Admin Panel surfaces — but records them as compact, machine-readable JSON instead of an interactive panel.